pramberg/MayaToPainter/README.md

 * Exactly two objects selected, with "_low" AND "_high" in the end of their name:
     - Plugin will export **two** meshes, assuming you want to bake your lowpoly in Painter.
 If you have the Painter plugin installed, the highpoly will automatically be added to your baking parameters. **Important note**: you can also use groups here, so you can still use this when baking by mesh name.
 * If you've already exported a mesh:
-    - The plugin checks if there is a process called `Substance Painter.exe` running, and if there already is an object with the same export name in the export path.
+    - The plugin checks if there is a Substance Painter process running, and if there already is an object with the same export name in the export path.
 If both are true, it will update the mesh(es) instead of starting a new instance of Painter.
 To update your mesh in Painter, go to `Edit` → `Project Configuration` → `Select`.
 In the prompt, just press `Open` immediately, you don't need to select the mesh.
 Then press "OK".
     Highpoly meshes will auto-update, so all you need to do is press bake again.

 ### Intended use